leafsphp/docs/src/style-guide/README.md

 ```
 components/
-|- SearchButtonClear.vue
+|- SearchButtonClear.Leaf
-|- SearchButtonRun.vue
+|- SearchButtonRun.Leaf
-|- SearchInputQuery.vue
+|- SearchInputQuery.Leaf
-|- SearchInputExcludeGlob.vue
+|- SearchInputExcludeGlob.Leaf
-|- SettingsCheckboxTerms.vue
+|- SettingsCheckboxTerms.Leaf
-|- SettingsCheckboxLaunchOnStartup.vue
+|- SettingsCheckboxLaunchOnStartup.Leaf
 ```
 </div>

 ### Self-closing components <sup data-p="b">strongly recommended</sup>

-**Components with no content should be self-closing in [single-file components](../guide/single-file-component.html), string templates, and [JSX](../guide/render-function.html#jsx) - but never in DOM templates.**
+**Components with no content should be self-closing in [single-file components](../v3.x/docs/single-file-component.html), string templates, and [JSX](../v3.x/docs/render-function.html#jsx) - but never in DOM templates.**

 Components that self-close communicate that they not only have no content, but are **meant** to have no content.
 It's the difference between a blank page in a book and one labeled "This page intentionally left blank."
 Your code is also cleaner without the unnecessary closing tag.

 Unfortunately, HTML doesn't allow custom elements to be self-closing - only [official "void" elements](https://www.w3.org/TR/html/syntax.html#void-elements).
-That's why the strategy is only possible when Vue's template compiler can reach the template before the DOM, then serve the DOM spec-compliant HTML.
+That's why the strategy is only possible when Leaf's template compiler can reach the template before the DOM, then serve the DOM spec-compliant HTML.

 <div class="style-example style-example-bad">
 <h4>Bad</h4>